EPCCed/eidf-docs/docs/safe-haven-services/software-management.md

 ## System software and user software

-All system-level software installed and configured in the Safe Haven is managed by the TRE admin team.
+All system-level software installed and configured in the Safe Haven is managed by the SHS Platform team.

-Users are given access to Safe Haven controller-approved online sources such as PyPy and CRAN to install and manage additional software specific to their projects.
+Users are given access to Safe Haven controller-approved online sources such as PyPi and CRAN to install and manage additional software specific to their projects.

 Users can also import packaged or containerised code via a request to their research coordinator.
-For more details on how to prepare containers for Safe Havens, check the [Safe Haven container service](./tre-container-user-guide/introduction.md) documentation.
+For more details on how to prepare containers for Safe Havens, check the [Safe Haven container service](./shs-container-user-guide/introduction.md) documentation.

 ## System maintenance

 Minor system-level software changes and patches will be made as soon as admin effort can be allocated.
-Major changes and patches are likely to be scheduled for the TRE monthly maintenance session including all Safe Haven services on **the first Thursday of each month**.
+Major changes and patches are likely to be scheduled for the SHS monthly maintenance session including all Safe Haven services on **the first Thursday of each month**.

 Depending on the type of maintenance, the service may be at risk and inaccessible during this period.
 The type of maintenance will be announced in advance via email.